Xiguan Mosque

 The Xiguan Mosque (西关清真寺 (西關清真寺, Xīguān Qīngzhēnsì)), also known as the West Cross Mosque Lanzhou, is a mosque in the Chengguan District of Lanzhou City, in the province of Gansu, China.

 History

 The mosque was built during the Wanli Emperor of the Ming dynasty.
 During the Qing dynasty, the mosque underwent two major reconstructions.
-The mosque was rebuilt in 1990; and in 2023 the Lanzhou government transformed Xiguan mosque and redesigned its façades.
-A dome was added in 1990 and the four pagoda-topped minarets were removed in 2023, most likely as a result of the Chinese government's response to Hui resistance.
+The mosque was rebuilt in 1990 when a dome was added with four pagoda-topped minarets.
+In 2023, the Lanzhou government transformed the Xiguan Mosque to a minimalist style, removing the dome and minarets as part of a national effort to sinicize Islam in China.

 Architecture

 The style of the mosque follows the Arabic Islamic and minimalist styles, while the prayer hall combines the Chinese classical and Arabic architectural styles.
 The mosque covers an area of 467 m2 with its prayer hall spanning 141 m2.

 The architecture of the mosque was intended to mimic and echo the style of Al-Aqsa Mosque in Jerusalem.